Yui-H8/Datacamp/Theory_Large Language Models for Business.md

 *Spot on!
 The main reason is to foster a deeper, more relatable interaction between humans and LLMs.
 Let's see a LLM in action in the next exercise!*

 ### LLMs in action
+Time to see an LLM in action!
+You'll be able to find the answer to the question by typing it into the Send a message box below.
+ChatGPT will analyze and interpret your question, and return an answer.

+In which of the following business areas can LLMs be used for assisting its workflow?

+Try asking ChatGPT how businesses can leverage LLMs.
+Run the question several times, and compare its output.